awsdocs/aws-global-accelerator-dev-guide/doc_source/limits-global-accelerator.md

 + Number of accelerators for each AWS account – 20
 + Number of listeners for each accelerator – 10
 + Number of port ranges for each listener – 10
++ Number of port overrides for each endpoint group – 10
 + Number of endpoints for each endpoint group – 10
 + Number of tags for each accelerator – 50